 In evaluating faculty with integrated appointments combining UW-Extension and UW-Madison resident appointments, where outreach is a primary responsibility, the School will be attentive to the guidelines published by the UW-Madison Council on Outreach, “Commitment to the Wisconsin Idea: A Guide to Documenting and Evaluating Excellence in Outreach Scholarship.” and “UW Extension: Defining Excellence Among Integrated Cooperative Extension Specialists in Wisconsin” and any guidance provided by the relevant divisional committee.

-Research: By the time of review for tenure, the probationary faculty member should have established a national reputation for excellence in a particular area of expertise.
-There is no predetermined arena in which the probationary faculty member’s scholarly endeavor must proceed, but he or she must have established an identifiable, programmatic area of scholarly endeavor or creative work that he or she can articulate and that is consistent with his or her appointment.
+Research: By the time of review for tenure, the probationary faculty member should have established a national reputation for excellence in an area of expertise.
+There is no predetermined arena in which the probationary faculty member’s scholarly endeavor must proceed, but they must have established an identifiable, programmatic area of scholarly endeavor or creative work that they can articulate and that is consistent with their appointment.
 In turn, the Mentoring and Oversight Committee must be able to articulate and demonstrate this to the Executive Committees and the broader scholarly community.
 (It is this arena that will be evaluated by external reviewers in the tenure process, as required by Divisional Committee guidelines.)

-Whereas the Executive Committee believes that no specific number of creative projects, published articles or public lectures, etc. can be specified as fulfilling the needs of a positive tenure vote, it nonetheless realizes that specific criteria appropriate to the probationary faculty member’s work can be defined.
-To this end, each project, exhibition, presentation or article (and the like) will be evaluated concerning its merits, weighted accordingly within the entire picture of the probationary faculty member's developing career, and evaluated according to the criteria understood mutually by the faculty member and his or her Mentoring and Oversight Committee.
-The Executive Committee is looking for excellence in terms of quality journals, exhibition venues, or equivalent outlets.
-The quality of venues for publishing and exhibitions is a continuing dialogue the probationary faculty member is expected to have with the Mentoring and Oversight Committee.
+Whereas the Executive Committee believes that no specific number of creative projects, published articles or public lectures, grants received, etc. can be specified as fulfilling the needs of a positive tenure vote, it nonetheless realizes that specific criteria appropriate to the probationary faculty member’s work can be defined.
+To this end, each project, exhibition, presentation, or article (and the like) will be evaluated with each considered as one part in a larger portfolio of work, specific to the faculty member's field, and evaluated according to the criteria for tenure outlined below."
+The Executive Committee is looking for excellence in terms of quality journals, exhibition venues, permanent collections, or equivalent outlets.
+The quality of venues for publishing and exhibitions/collections is a continuing dialogue the probationary faculty member is expected to have with the Mentoring and Oversight Committee.